AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 });
 ```

-Here, we get a 1-pixel solid stroke of the provided color, the only property we've explicitly supplied.
+Here, you get a 1-pixel, solid stroke of the provided color, the only property you've explicitly supplied.
 There's a similar helper function for the `ColorFill` interface.

 ```js
 ellipse.fill = editor.makeColorFill({